 The number in each feature indicates the commit in which that feature was added.

 The history of the original repository just has two commits.
 Both of them add two new features and in each case, only one of those features falls within a given region, which is the one used to define a filter and create a shallow clone.

 In the cloned repository, each commit is replaced by a new one that just adds the feature that falls in the filtered area.

 The number of commits doesn’t have to be identical in both the original and the sparse clone.
 Usually, the case will not be as simple as in the example above, and some commits might not affect any of the features in the area of interest defined by the filter.
 These commits will not be added to the cloned repository.

 Let’s suppose a different history in the original repository, this time with three commits.
 The first one adds two features, with only one of them being within the filter bounding box.
 The second one adds a new feature outside that bounding box, and finally the third one modifies all of the features.

 The picture below depicts the original and sparse clone for this case.

 Numbers indicate the commits that affect each feature.

-If your cloned repository was to be used just by itself and never had any interaction with the original repository from where it comes from, or with other cloned ones (whether partial or complete), then a partial clone could be created just creating new commits that resulted in a partial repository.
-However, since interaction is important, a partial clone has to keep track of commits in the original repository, because otherwise it wouldn’t be able to interact with it.
+If your cloned repository was to be used just by itself and never had any interaction with the original repository from where it originates or with other cloned repositories (whether partial or complete), then a partial clone could be created, only creating new commits that resulted in a partial repository.
+However, since interaction is important, a partial clone has to keep track of commits in the original repository, because otherwise, it wouldn’t be able to interact with it.